Billionaire Profile

 University at Buffalo

-Donations to the University at Buffalo, including the renaming of the medical school.
+Multiple donations to the University at Buffalo, including $30 million for the Jacobs School of Medicine and Biomedical Sciences.

 Business Philosophy & Leadership